Image: Wisdom, Fear, Control, Power by K’ómoks and Kwakwa̱ka̱’wakw First Nations artist Andy Everson

 The cover image is by K’ómoks and Kwakwa̱ka̱’wakw First Nations artist Andy Everson.
 Everson incorporates Northwest Coast symbolism upon the faces and helmets of the Star Wars characters.
 As you can see, the artwork is very different from the Southwest and Plains designs.

-Hopi-Tewa artist Duane Koyawena took park in this exhibit, painting a life size R2-D2 in a Hopi design.
+Hopi-Tewa artist Duane Koyawena took part in this exhibit, painting a life-size R2-D2 in a Hopi design.
 Koyawena got the idea after attending the Indigipop X, the Indigenous Comic-Con in Albuquerque, N.M.

 Navajo artist Ryan Singer also incorporates Star Wars into indigenous landscapes.
 Like the painting “Tuba City Space Port.”
 Notice the sand raider with a bag of Blue corn flour!

 There are so many more artists with innovative art forms inspired by Star Wars.
 If you get a chance, look up The Force Is With Our People or just google Native Art and Star Wars.
 The Star Wars universe not only gives artists an outlet, it also gives Indigenerds a way to relate to the mainstream geek culture.
 I, for one, have always felt a little out of place with my love for Star Wars.
 Now that being a geek is popular, I’m finding more Indigenerds who have always had the same passion for this universe as I have.
 On this May the Fourth, I celebrate the indigenity of Star Wars with you my fellow Indigenerds.

 This article was originally posted on Star Wars Day, 5/4/20